lynnfaraday/aresmush.com/tutorials/config/fs3skills_xp.md

 High skills take a long time to improve, but since you earn XP each week, you still have extra to spread around on other abilities while you're waiting.
 {% endtip %}

 When you have spent the total number of XP needed for the new ability rating, your rating rises.

+{% note %}
 The first rating point (e.g. "Everyman" or "Interest") always costs 1XP and raises immediately.
+You cannot change this.
+{% endnote %}

-You can configure how many XP are needed for subsequent levels.
+You can configure how many XP are needed for subsequent ratings after the first.

 Consider the following example configuration: